“FLOW” as an Operating Principle

 It’s a leadership discipline and an enterprise muscle.

-Flow is one of the rare concepts that resonates with engineers, product leaders, finance, operations, and executives — because it’s not about replacing their language, but connecting it.
+Flow is one of the rare concepts that resonates with engineers, product leaders, finance, operations, and executives — because it doesn’t replace their language.
+It connects it.